-The fundamental objective of having your suspension configured especially for a certain surface or set of trails is to minimize the loss of power when pedaling.
+The fundamental objective of configuring your suspension, especially for a certain surface or set of trails, is to minimize the loss of power when pedaling.

 Mountain bikes with electric pedal assistance Both Specialized and Trek sell a range of electric bikes (eMTB).
 The purpose of these bikes is to increase accessibility and enjoyment for the typical user.

-Although you still have to pedal like a regular bike, there is a tiny motor that “assists” you and propels you forward.
+Although you still have to pedal like a regular bike, a tiny motor “assists” you and propels you forward.
 This is fantastic for climbing steep hills where you would otherwise become really exhausted.

 Electric bikes are now also utilized in contests made expressly for them, despite being intended for leisure riding.
 Specialized electric mountain bikes are now the industry standard and very well-liked.

 They have several different models and price points available.
-Trek, on the other hand, does not focus as much on electric bikes, but they still provide a wide selection of excellent electric mountain bikes.
+On the other hand, Trek does not focus as much on electric bikes, but they still provide a wide selection of excellent electric mountain bikes.

 Even though these businesses aren’t just focused on producing electric mountain bikes, that market is increasingly contributing to their sales.